Back to Scott's Crystal Radio Home Page

 Click here to see the Headphone Museum Gallery

 NO REPLACEMENT DOUBLE CORDS AVAILABLE They have these at Phoneco, email to email@example.com

 These are not original W.E. parts but will fit W.E.
-509W and similar headphones with the same size threads. $0.39 each
+509W and similar headphones with the same size threads. $1 for a pair

 1 pair Murdock 55, 1000 ohm earpiece with good coils, no cap or diaphragm $13 ball and socket type circa 1915